Quick Tips for Pinterest Success

 3. Pin to group boards.

 Personally, pinning my posts to group boards has really improved the traffic to my blog.
 To be invited to group board, there will often be instructions in the description that let you know how you can request an invite.
-To find group boards to participated in, you can try using Board Deck, which is an awesome new group board directory, or even just Googling group Pinterest boards in your category.

 After you’ve been invited to a group board, be sure to pin responsibility and respect and guidelines that have been set for the board.
 I belong to a ton of group boards, so you can check out my profile for group board ideas if you’re in the same niche as me.